Authentic holds off Tiz the Law to win Kentucky Derby

 “Yes!
 Yes!”
 Baffert shouted in the paddock, where he watched on the video screen.

-Baffert’s other horse, Thousand Words, acted up in the paddock, reared up and fell on his side shortly before post time.
-He was scratched by the veterinarians.
+Baffert's other entry, Thousand Words, acted up in the paddock, reared up and fell on his side shortly before post time.
 Baffert said his assistant, Jim Barnes, broke his arm trying to get the saddle on the unruly colt.
-Authentic was examined back at his barn and wasn’t injured, according to the on-call veterinarian.
+Thousand Words wasn’t injured, according to the on-call veterinarian.

-Baffert later took a spill, too.
-Authentic was startled as the blanket of red roses was placed on his back in the winner’s circle and he knocked the white-haired trainer to the ground.
-Baffert had to be helped up.
+In the winner’s circle, the long ribbons hanging off the garland of red roses kept hitting Authentic’s hind leg, agitating him, and in turn he knocked the white-haired trainer to the ground.

+“He spun around and he was like a bowling ball.
+He just spun us all around,” Baffert said.
+“The turf course is pretty soft here, so it wasn’t too bad.
+I was probably more embarrassed than anything when I hit the ground.”

 Tiz the Law had already won the Belmont, the kickoff to the reconfigured Triple Crown that was run in June at a shorter distance.
 He followed that up with an easy win in the Travers, setting himself up as the dominant horse heading into the Derby.